 Recovery sandals should do two things: Feel great and support your feet, thereby reducing stress on your lower extremities.
 Some recovery sandals feel as cushy as bedroom slippers without doing much for your tootsies.
 Others offer plenty of support without being particularly comfy.
 The OOFOS Ooahh Slide Sandals do it all, with a fit that feels wonderful the moment you slide them on.
 With excellent arch support and a cushioned footbed, the experience is akin to walking on clouds.

 The strap on the OOFOS fits securely, providing additional support.
-In addition to being comfy, the shoes are stable.
 Rockered soles provide forward propulsion without being unwieldy.
 I made multiple trips up and down the wooden stairs of my townhouse without ever worrying about turning an ankle.

 Other perks: The Ooahh Slides are machine washable—a nice touch when you wear the shoes as much as I’ve started to.
 The brand also offers a 30-day satisfaction guarantee and a six-month warranty that covers any premature wear and tear.

 The outsoles on the Ooahh Slides feature some traction in the form of grooves that run along the entire outsole, and the shoes held up well to a leisurely walk around the block.
-But I wouldn’t suggest testing their mettle on a slick, dirt hillside or beside a pool.
-Trust—these are the ultimate lounging shoes.
+Still, I wouldn’t suggest testing their mettle on a slick, dirt hillside or beside a pool.
+Beyond that, these are the ultimate lounging shoes.

 What Are Recovery Sandals?